 150 SREs (enterprise)Business $41 x 150 = $6,150/mo + Event Intelligence add-onStandard or JSM Premium $24 x 150 = $3,600/moRoughly $30K to $45K/yr depending on add-ons

 The dollar gap is real but small relative to the on-call cost of noise.
-Using the on-call cost math from /on-call-cost: a 25-engineer team running at the incident.io 2024 median (42 pages per engineer per week, 70 percent false positive) burns roughly $260,000 per year in direct alert-handling time alone.
+Using the on-call cost math from /on-call-cost: a 25-engineer team running at an illustrative 42 pages per engineer per week with a high false-positive rate burns roughly $260,000 per year in direct alert-handling time alone.
 A vendor tool that demonstrably removes 30 percent of false-positive pages recovers about $54,000 per year, an order of magnitude more than the $6,600 vendor price gap.
 The gap rarely justifies tolerating worse correlation if the noise is real.

 What changes the picture is whether the noise is real.
 A 25-engineer team with disciplined alerting hygiene (no inherited noisy rules, SLO-based alerting in place, runbooks for every priority page) does not need Event Intelligence to remove 30 percent of pages because the 30 percent does not exist.
 That team takes the $6,600 saving and shrugs.